Industrial deafness lawyers

 - providing a free initial consultation to give advice regarding the criteria to bring a successful claim for industrial deafness.

-- arranging a referral to our Queensland-wide hearing partner who can provide a pre-claim audiologist hearing assessment before lodging your claim.
+- arranging a referral to our Queensland-wide hearing partner who can provide a pre-claim audiologist hearing assessment before lodging your personal injury claim.

 - preparing the claim documents and collecting all necessary information required to ensure prompt acceptance of your claim.